PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 List for which roles the standard is relevant:

-- Data Provider and Consumer
+- Certificate Provider and Consumer
 - Business Application Provider
 - Enablement Service Provider

 This standard applies to business application providers and enablement service providers who aim to offer a solution for managing and exchanging company certificates, and returning them to customers.
-It is also important for data providers and consumers who need to manage and exchange certificates through a solution provider.
+It is also important for Certificate Providers and Consumers who need to manage and exchange certificates through a solution provider.

 ### 1.2 CONTEXT AND ARCHITECTURE FIT